JordanTFoster/osticket-prereqs/README.md

 <img width="1200" height="841" alt="image" src="https://github.com/user-attachments/assets/2f90b192-18f8-4c61-abf4-9f69b55c9f1a" />
 </p>
 <p>
-In HeidiSQL you'll want to click New to start a new session.
+In HeidiSQL you'll want to click "New" to start a new session.
 Fill in the username and password and keep it stored in a safe location, then click open to prepare for creating the osTicket database.
 </p>
 <br />